Bangar-Lovejesh/Certus/README.md

-# RBC Mortgage & Creditor Insurance Advisor Assistant
+# Certus

-An AI-powered virtual assistant designed to assist RBC mortgage specialists and advisors in providing personalized mortgage and creditor insurance advice to clients.
+An AI-powered virtual assistant designed to assist mortgage specialists and advisors in providing personalized mortgage and creditor insurance advice to clients.
 The application combines a modern Streamlit UI with powerful backend services including ChromaDB for vector search and OpenAI for natural language processing.

 ## Overview

-This tool helps RBC advisors:
+This tool helps financial advisors:
 - Access AI-powered assistance for mortgage and insurance advice through a sophisticated chatbot interface
 - Collect and manage client profile information through an intuitive, streamlined interface
 - Calculate and visualize mortgage payments with the interactive WIPT (What If Payment Tool) calculator